 Psychologically I found myself on a very different plane.
 In the US recently, I could obviously communicate in English.
 Before that, in Guatemala and Colombia, my Spanish ability was enough to get by in most situations and sometimes even thrive.
 Prior to that, in Saudi for a few years, I had built up enough Arabic vocabulary to function to an extent.

 Here I was in tonal Thailand with an arsenal of around 20 poorly pronounced words.
-Even though there is typically plenty of English spoken in the tourist zones, this lack of linguistic ability gave me an initial feeling of helplessness.
+Even though there is English spoken in the tourist zones, this lack of linguistic ability gave me an initial feeling of helplessness.

 On top of the circadian crisis and the energy extraction from losing too much sleep, needing to acclimatize to the tropical milieu and feeling linguistically deprived, I was also experiencing a form of mega-urban claustrophobia.
 I am somewhat exaggerating; however, extra stress can kick in when all-of-a-sudden you have been transplanted into the crowds of a mega city where they drive on the left, even though they were not formally colonized by Britain.